MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr/8.0/deployr-faq.md

 ## If I want to use the DeployR Web server for my Web application, where should I put my application files?

+If I want to use the DeployR Web server for my Web application, where should I put my application files?
-**Linux / OS X:**

-For product evaluation purposes, you can put your Web application files under the directory &lt;DEPLOYR-INSTALL-DIR&gt;/www/apps/&lt;YOUR-EVALUATION-APP&gt;, such as: `     /home/deployr-user/deployr/8.0.0/www/apps/my-demo-application/     `
+ + **Linux / OS X:** For product evaluation purposes, you can put your Web application files under the directory &lt;DEPLOYR-INSTALL-DIR&gt;/www/apps/&lt;YOUR-EVALUATION-APP&gt;, such as: `     /home/deployr-user/deployr/8.0.0/www/apps/my-demo-application/     `

-**For Windows:**

-For product evaluation purposes, you can put your Web application files under the directory &lt;DEPLOYR-INSTALL-DIR&gt;\\www\\apps\\&lt;YOUR-EVALUATION-APP&gt;, such as: `     C:\Program Files\Microsoft\DeployR\8.0\www\apps\my-demo-application\     `
+ + **For Windows:** For product evaluation purposes, you can put your Web application files under the directory &lt;DEPLOYR-INSTALL-DIR&gt;\\www\\apps\\&lt;YOUR-EVALUATION-APP&gt;, such as: `     C:\Program Files\Microsoft\DeployR\8.0\www\apps\my-demo-application\     `

 No other configuration changes are needed.
 Once you put your files there, your evaluation application becomes live.
 Using the previous example, you could see your application files at this Web address: `http://<DEPLOYR-SERVER-IP:8000>/apps/my-demo-application/one-of-my-files.html`

 >[!WARNING]
->**These instructions for handling Web application files under the DeployR Web server are for demonstration or evaluation purposes only!** In practice, we strongly recommend that you place your Web application files and any other assets under a different Web server.
+>**These instructions for handling Web application files under the DeployR Web server are for demonstration or evaluation purposes only!**
+>In practice, we strongly recommend that you place your Web application files and any other assets under a different Web server.

 ## I'm having issues after installing DeployR.
 Where do I go for answers?

 1. Check out our [troubleshooting topics](https://deployr.revolutionanalytics.com/documents/admin/troubleshoot/#solutions).
 2. Run the [diagnostics tests](https://deployr.revolutionanalytics.com/documents/admin/troubleshoot/#run-diagnostics).
 3. Join the [DeployR Forum](http://go.microsoft.com/fwlink/?LinkID=708535) where you can post questions and find answers.

-<a href="#answer4" class="faq-toggle">Why can't I reach DeployR landing page anymore?</a>
-If you were able to reach the landing page after install, but cannot reach that page anymore, or if your login attempt stalls on a blank page in your browser, then the Server Web Context might not be set to the right IP address.
-[Find out how to correct this issue here.](https://deployr.revolutionanalytics.com/documents/admin/install/#servernoconnect)

 ## Why can't I reach DeployR landing page anymore?